9 Professional Payment Reminder Templates That Always Work (2024)

 Hi [Client Name],

-Over the past month, I’ve tried multiple times to get in touch with you regarding the unpaid amount on your invoice #10101.
+Over the past month, I’ve tried multiple times to get in touch with you regarding the outstanding payment on your invoice #10101.

 I’m writing to remind you that you are 30 days past due on the balance with us.